 I stiffened when I saw this scene.
 Natalie Figueroa is not a likeable character.
 But I found myself relating to these words.

 I have never been truly content being a woman.
 This does not mean that I want to live in a man’s body.
-I hear transwomen make references to being able to dress prettily and gossip with girlfriends as experiences they’ve missed.
-I guess the transmale counterpart to that would be to shave and have boys’ nights out.
-I have not felt incomplete for not having had those experiences.
+I hear trans women refer to dressing prettily and gossip with girlfriends as experiences they’ve missed.
+Would the trans man counterpart to that be shaving and having boys’ nights out?
+I haven’t felt incomplete for not having had those experiences.

 For me, bodies are just real estate for our actions, our minds and our intentions and I’m sitting inside a physical space that has less currency and less value than the real estate of a man’s body.
 I am fairly certain that who I am, would not change depending on the kind of body I’m in.
 But the world treats this body with less respect and power than I’d like.

 I am not saying I don’t enjoy the nice things about living in a woman’s body.
 I love dressing up and I enjoy the natural grace that comes from being in a smaller, curvier body.
 But these are fringe benefits that I can perfectly well live without.
 They are my way of making peace with inhabiting a physical space that I’m not happy about, compensation prizes if you will.
 I cannot think of anything that I would miss deeply about being a woman, were I to wake up as a man tomorrow.
 Because who I am, has nothing to do with the body I live in.